trandung261o/computer-architecture-Lab/Arithmetic and Logical operation/README.md

       li $t0,1 #the result is overflow
     EXIT:

 Create a new project to implement assign.1.
 Compile and upload to simulator.
 Initialize two operands (register $s1 and $s2), run this program step by step, observe memory and registers value.
-##### assign.2
+### Assignment 2:
     Write a program to do the following tasks:
     ▪ Extract MSB of $s0
     ▪ Clear LSB of $s0